 How can one protest that he is saved whether or not he behaves righteously when it is righteous behavior that itself is the salvation and proof of the salvation?

-But I keep under my body, and bring it into subjection: lest that by any means, when I have preached to others, I myself should be a castaway.
+But I discipline my body and bring it into subjection, lest, when I have preached to others, I myself should become disqualified.
 (I Corinthians 9:27)

-The meaning of the Greek term translated “castaway” is unapproved; rejected; reprobate.
+The meaning of the Greek term translated “disqualified” is unapproved; rejected; reprobate.

 All arguments relative to redemption become misleading and inappropriate when one is assuming that the goal is eternal residence in a mansion in Heaven.

-We speak of being saved “as by fire.”
+We speak of being saved “as by fire” (I Corinthians 3:15).
 What does this mean?
 In terms of Kingdom theology, being saved as by fire means that much of our inheritance and much of our personality have been burned away.
 Our behavior has not pleased the Lord.
-Perhaps an “Abraham” has prayed for us and we have been admitted to the Kingdom of God.
+Perhaps a godly relative has prayed for us and we have been admitted to the Kingdom of God.
 But, like Lot, our inheritance is impoverished and threadbare when it could have been a mountain of fire and glory.
 It is likely we shall begin life again as a small child.
 It is certain we shall not be a great mountain of fire and glory reigning with the Lord over God’s creation.

 The Apostle Paul, knowing the terror of the Lord, warned the Christians of Corinth that each one of us shall be revealed at the Judgment Seat (Greek term, beema) of Christ.

-For we must all appear [be manifested] before the judgment seat of Christ; that every one may receive the things done in his body, according to that he hath done, whether it be good or bad.
+For we must all appear [be manifested] before the judgment seat of Christ, that each one may receive the things done in the body, according to what he has done, whether good or bad.
 (II Corinthians 5:10)

-One principal reason why Jewish people have such a difficult time accepting Jesus as Christ is that they cannot understand the Christian concept of Divine grace.
+One principal reason why Jewish people have a difficult time accepting Jesus as Christ is that they cannot understand the Christian concept of Divine grace.
 The Jew is taught from birth that God requires righteous behavior.
-What is this “grace” that means you do not have to live righteously?
+What is this “grace” that means you need not live righteously?
 Is God still the Holy Fire of Israel?